 How much can you make on Clickworker?

 Microworking platforms aren’t a place where you’ll earn “mega bucks.”
 However, if you find a task you enjoy doing and there are plenty of those tasks available, you can get into earning money that represents a reasonable hourly rate.
 If you get into UHRS, you have even more chance of this being a realistic goal.

 Based on some of the UHRS tasks I worked on, I quickly built up to a pace that clocked up to about US$8-11 per hour – for fairly simple work I could do with music playing in the background.
 There are better-paid tasks out there there, and plenty of anecdotal reports online of people making more like $15-20 per hour once they’ve hit their stride.

 Despite these encouraging rates, I’d be inclined to advise against recommending Clickworker (or any microworking platform) for a serious full-time income.
-There’s no guarantee of constant work, and performing these tasks for more than a couple of hours at a time would be rather soul-destroying.
+There’s no guarantee of constant work, and performing these tasks for more than a couple of hours at a time can be rather soul-destroying.
 However, for those willing to “make hay while the sun shines,” this is a solid way to make some solid money.

 The best way to tackle it is to find a task you enjoy and just get into the flow of it.
 It’s particularly good for paying for extra expenses.
 A student, for example, could work out that an hour sitting performing a specific task will pay for a takeaway or an evening in the bar.
 It’s hard to complain about any kind of “money tap” that can be switched on at will – and in that regard Clickworker excels.

 Nothing’s perfect in this world, unfortunately, and Clickworker’s not without its issues.

 The most significant is that you can’t count on any consistency of work via the platform.
 In fairness, there are MANY more options now than when I last looked at Clickworker.
 If you happen to sign up from the right country at the right time AND find the UHRS assessments immediately available, you’ve unlocked an immediate stream of reliable and reasonably well-paid microwork.